-The Stanford Inn is an eco-resort located just north of the village of Mendocino, and the Ravens Restaurant is located within the main building.
+The Stanford Inn is an eco-resort located just south of the village of Mendocino, and the Ravens Restaurant is located within the main building.
 Before your meal, you may want to walk the beautiful grounds – including strolling through the enormous organic (CCOF) vegetable garden, from which the restaurant gathers much of its fresh produce.
 These gardens are truly remarkable, serving as a source of beautiful fruits and vegetables, and lovely scenic attraction, and an educational experience for visitors.

 The Ravens Restaurant is open for both breakfast and dinner.
-Breakfast will be an eye-opening experience for those who think the earliest meal of the day must include eggs and dairy – these vegan delights have changed many people’s minds about what’s required for a delicious breakfast.
+Breakfast will be an eye-opening experience for those who think the first meal of the day must include eggs and dairy – these vegan delights have changed many people’s minds about what’s required for a delicious breakfast.
 Favorites include the citrus polenta with sautéed garden greens and cashew cream sauce, the vegan ranchero with salsa cruda, and the florentine.

 Dinner takes vegan dining to an extremely high level, with a constantly-changing selection of fine-dining dishes.
-The signature dish here is the Sea Palm Strudel, a delightful Asian-inspired dish consisting of locally-harvest Sea palm (a sea vegetable you will undoubtedly see on the rocks during your visits to the ocean) and a medley of vegetables in sesame phyllo with umeboshi plum.
+The signature offering here is the Sea Palm Strudel, a delightful Asian-inspired dish consisting of locally-harvest Sea palm (a sea vegetable you will undoubtedly see on the rocks during your visits to the ocean) and a medley of vegetables in sesame phyllo with umeboshi plum.
 The wine selection here focuses exclusively on Mendocino County wines, offering a huge range of boutique and rare wines, with an emphasis on world-class Mendocino pinot noir.

-If you’re visiting on a Wednesday evening, you may also want to sample their Ethnic Night, where they highlight vegan selections of a particular food culture.
+If you’re visiting on a Wednesday evening, you may also want to sample their Ethnic Night, when they highlight vegan selections of a particular food culture.
 Past nights have included Ethiopian, Honduran, Indian, and Thai.